|"I'm 84, they never come ..."|

 Old People At Christmas

 The survey revealed most young people wouldn’t be inviting elderly relatives to their Christmas meals or parties, and would rather befriend animals than older citizens.
 Many didn’t have time to visit an old person, especially at Christmas.
 Others said they couldn’t be bothered, or had a feeling elderly folk already received enough visits.

 The chief reasons for older people being abandoned, say the youngsters, are their unattractive habits.
 Rudeness and tutting; mania for quizzes on flags of the world; a belief their anecdotes are worthy of film rights.
 It’s claimed many old folk endlessly bemoan the decline of common sense in modern times, and expect reverence simply because of their age.

 But some young people did make visits.
-A few were religious, others doing their Duke of Edinburgh Award.
-The survey also revealed affluent elderly people, especially those in poor health, received frequent calls from the young.
+A handful were religious, others doing their Duke of Edinburgh Award.
+The survey also revealed affluent elderly people, especially those in bad health, received frequent calls from the young.
 The Enduring Old People charade is a well-known Christmas game, and can be lucrative.